Located in Perth, Western Australia.

 More in Depth Info

-The Fewster family began producing honey in WA in 1916, starting with 12 bee hives on their farm in Muchea.
-Robert Fewster and his brother John immigrated from England in 1898, establishing the family’s beekeeping legacy.
+The Fewster family began producing honey in Western Australia in 1916 with 12 hives on their farm in Muchea.
+Robert Fewster and his brother John, who immigrated from England in 1898, established the family’s enduring beekeeping legacy.

 A Century of Honey Production

-After Robert’s passing in 1921, his nephews carried on the beekeeping tradition.
-Today, six 3rd and 4th generation descendants are commercial beekeepers, making the Fewster family the largest honey producer in WA.
+After Robert’s passing in 1921, his nephews continued the tradition.
+Today, third and fourth-generation descendants remain active in commercial beekeeping, making the Fewster family one of the largest honey producers in WA.

 Generations of Beekeepers

-Mike grew up working in the family apiary before pursuing a successful career in geoscience.
-He semi-retired in 2014, but later joined his brother to expand honey sales into North Asia and the UK.
+Mike Fewster grew up working in the family apiary before pursuing a career in geoscience.
+Semi-retired in 2014, he later rejoined the family business, driving international honey sales into North Asia and the UK.

 From Geoscience to Honey Exporters